 Hello, my name is Rosemarie and welcome to my blog.
-I’m originally from Sydney, Australia but I’ve called the baroque city of Turin home for almost eleven years years now.
-I live in this beautiful but relatively undiscovered northwestern corner of Italy with my husband and daughter, often referred to as Turin Papà (TP) and Turin Toddler (TT) here.
+I’m originally from Sydney, Australia but I’ve called the baroque city of Turin home for over thirteen years.
+I live in this beautiful but relatively undiscovered northwestern corner of Italy with my husband and two young daughters.

 I had always dreamed of making my way to Europe after completing a degree in languages and linguistics.
 My first stop was France, then the UK and finally, the land of my ancestry, Italy.
 A passion for food quickly developed as shopping at local food markets, experimenting in the kitchen and buying way too many cookbooks became routine.
-While on maternity leave from teaching almost four years ago, I started this food blog, to give voice to my passion for cooking, travel and food history.
+Five years ago, while on maternity leave with my eldest daughter, I started this food blog, to give voice to my passion for cooking, travel and food history.

-My sources of recipe inspiration are myriad: my own family (I’m of mixed Calabrese-Sicilian heritage); my husband’s family (originally from the Monferrato region of Piedmont); my ridiculously large food history and cookbook collection; my local macellaio di fiducia (‘trusted butcher’) and the contadini (‘farmers’) at my neighbourhood market who just love dispensing cooking advice; attendance at a professional cooking course run by Italy’s oldest chef’s association.
-Recently, a new source of creative stimulus has entered my life – a newly-renovated country house and vegetable garden in the verdant, vine-covered hills between Turin and Asti.
+My sources of recipe inspiration are myriad: my own family (I’m of mixed Calabrese-Sicilian heritage); my husband’s family (originally from the Monferrato region of Piedmont); my ridiculously large food history and cookbook collection; my local macellaio di fiducia (‘trusted butcher’) and the contadini (‘farmers’) at my neighbourhood market who just love dispensing cooking advice; attendance at a professional cooking course run by Italy’s oldest chef’s association; a newly-renovated country house and vegetable garden in the verdant, vine-covered hills between Turin and Asti.

 About my work